 Between creating articles for my online journal, These Words Like Rocks, and curating The Work Behind the Body series, I've been tromping around the fantastical realm of my novel-in-progress.
 The book follows an ancient lineage of wild women in their quest to bring humans back into ecological order.
 It's been a cathartic and (mostly) fun labor of love.
 Sign up for my newsletter to receive sneak peeks into this epic project.

-My husband and I now have a garden in our hometown of Bozeman, Montana, though we tend to grow more weeds than food.
+My husband and I now have a garden in our hometown of Bozeman, though we tend to grow more weeds than food.
 You'll most likely find me sweating coffee in the sole company of my devil-incarnate cat.
-Yet when I'm not writing, I'm out climbing or hiking with my two absurdly fluffy dogs, Titia (t-sha) and Gambit.
+When I'm not writing, I'm usually out climbing or hiking with my two absurdly fluffy dogs, Titia (t-sha) and Gambit.

 If you're looking to get in touch, send me an email at email@example.com.
 And hey--thanks for being here!